akshay-bulkunde/life-skills-drills/Listening-and-Active-Communication/readme.md

 2. **Express your emotions**: Share how you feel and why.
 3. **Show empathy**: Acknowledge the other person's feelings.
 4. **Stay calm**: Be firm, but respectful.
-5. **Use matching body language**: Align your body language with your assertive tone.
+5. **Use matching body language**: Align your body language with your assertive tone tone.